This spot has been added by

 A stonefish noted in First Bay shallows.

-Like all reefs in Aqaba Marine Park, First Bay reef is overall damaged at shallow depths, with many areas where the coral has disappeared.
-Pretty clusters of soft coral, massive porous coral and brain coral are however still visible in some parts of the flat.
+Like all reefs in Aqaba Marine Park, the First Bay reef is damaged overall at shallow depths.
+There are many areas where the coral has disappeared.
+Even so, pretty clusters of soft coral, massive porous coral and brain coral are still visible in some parts of the flat.

 Even in the shallowest areas, keep an eye peeled for a lionfish, a stonefish or a small moray eel, in addition to the abundant Klunzinger’s wrasse.